UBRN/UBRN/README.md

 - 👋 Hi, I’m @UBRN
-- 👀 I’m interested in all tech electronics, e-music and sports.
+- 👀 I’m interested in all technological developments, electronic music and sports.
 - 🌱 I’m currently learning control version
 - 💞️ I’m looking to build my ideal project with my friends on IOS
 - 📫 How to reach me ... no don't reach me